near/docs/docs/tools/near-indexer.md

 ## Configure Network

 > If you connect to `testnet` or `mainnet` your node will need to be fully synced with the network.
-This means your node will need to download **all the blocks** and apply **all the changes** to your instance of the blockchain state.
+This means the node will need to download **all the blocks** and apply **all the changes** to _your_ instance of the blockchain state.
 Because this process can take anywhere from a few hours to a few days we will connect to a `localnet` so you can get your indexer up and running in a matter of minutes.

 ### Setup